Touton: Condiments

 The traditional accompaniment to toutons is a drizzle of molasses or a pat of butter.
-Less common toppings include maple syrup, sugar, cinnamon, honey, raisin cinnamon sauce, and fruit jams.
+Less common toppings include maple syrup, sugar, cinnamon, honey, raisin sauce, and fruit jams.

 A common alternative to plain molasses is coady (also spelled cody or lassy coady), a sweet sauce typically made by simmering 1 cup molasses, 1/4 cup water, 3 tablespoons butter, and 1 tablespoon vinegar or lemon juice for about 10 minutes.
 Coady may include fresh or powdered ginger, along with other warm spices.